-Healthy recipes to lighten up your next summer soirée
+Healthy recipes to lighten up your next outdoor soirée

 1. WILD RICE SALAD

 3 (2.75-ounce) packages quick-cooking wild rice, cooked and cooled (I use Gourmet House.)

 1/4 cup chopped parsley

 3/4 - 1 cup feta cheese, crumbled

 1. Cook rice according to the package directions.
 Fluff and let cool.

 2. Add pecans, cranberries, green onions, parsley, mint and feta cheese.

 3. In a small bowl, combine olive oil, vinegar and mustard.
 Whisk.
 Pour over rice mixture, and toss to coat.